 5. It’s gonna be meta

-Far from being a simple character moment for 007, this seems like a statement to audiences (or is it a promise?) that the newly revitalised 007 franchise, having overcome the misstep of Quantum of Solace and reclaimed its crown as the best spy series on the block with Skyfall, is only going to get better from here on out.
+It seems that Mendes will continue to mine this for all it’s worth in Spectre.
+Consider the exchange between Moneypenny and Bond seen in the trailer, where she expressing the sentiment that Bond is “just getting started”.
+To me, this seems like a not-so-subtle statement to audiences (or is it a promise?) that the newly revitalised James Bond franchise, having reclaimed its crown as the best spy series on the block with Skyfall, is only going to get better (and more meta) from here on out.

 4. Bond’s going to be rolling “lone wolf” style

-What would a 007 film be without at least one Bond Girl?
-In Spectre, our lucky super spy will be making the acquaintance of two new ladies (as well as continuing his flirtation with Moneypenny), and unfortunately, neither of these characters seem poised to add anything new to the franchise formula.
+What would a James Bond film be without at least one Bond Girl?
+In Spectre, our lucky super spy will be making the acquaintance of two new ladies: Doctor Madeleine Swann (Léa Seydoux) and Lucia Sciarra (Monica Bellucci).
+The former is cerebral, the latter is seductive, both are gorgeous, and neither seems poised to add anything new to the franchise formula.

-That said, if there’s trope that’s even more of franchise cliché than “clever girl in over her head”, without a doubt it’s the “femme fatale from the underworld”, so fingers crossed Ms Sciarra subverts expectations as well (on the plus side, at 50 years of age, Bellucci is an age appropriate choice to star opposite 47 year old Craig, so kudos for that).
+The “clever girl in over her head” archetype has been used many times over the franchise’s 53 year run, so let’s hope there’s more to Doctor Swann than meets the eye.
+That said, if there’s trope that’s even more overused than “clever girl in over her head”, it’s the “femme fatale from the underworld”, so fingers crossed Ms Sciarra subverts expectations as well (on the plus side, at 50 years of age, Bellucci is an age appropriate choice to star opposite 47 year old Craig, so kudos for that).

 2. Think of Spectre as Skyfall: Part II